wpshopify/docs/shortcodes/wps_products.md

 # [wps_products]

-Displays a list of products
+Displays the main products component.
+Useful for showing a general list of products.

 ## 🎯 Example Usage